Fluency: Assessing and Tracking Progress

 1. Supports Fluency Development

 Reading rate is a key component of reading fluency, along with accuracy and prosody.
-Fluent readers can recognize words quickly and effortlessly, freeing up cognitive space for comprehension.
+In other words, fluent readers can recognize words quickly and effortlessly, freeing up cognitive space for comprehension.

 Keyword: assessing reading rate